Nǁng language: Phonology

 Nǁng has one of the more complex sound inventories of the world's languages.
 Most lexical words consist of a phonological foot with two moras (tone-bearing units).
 The first mora must start with a consonant (CV).
 The second mora may be a single vowel (V), a nasal consonant m or n (N), or one of a drastically reduced number of consonants plus a vowel (cV).
-That is, lexical roots, not counting sometimes lexicalized CV prefixes and suffixes, are typically CVcV, CVV, CVN, though there are also a few which are CV, as well as longer words of two phonological feet: CVCV, where the second C is not one of the reduced set of consonants but cannot be a click, (Note: The most common consonants in this position are glottal stop, /c/, and /k/.)
+That is, lexical roots, not counting sometimes lexicalized CV prefixes and suffixes, are typically CVcV, CVV, CVN, though there are also a few which are CV, as well as longer words of two phonological feet: CVCV, where the second C is not one of the reduced set of consonants but cannot be a click, (Note: The most common consonants in this position are /ʔ/, /c/ (/c̟/), and /k/.)
 CVCVN, CVVCV, CVNCV, CVVCVN, CVNCVN, CVcVCV, CVVCVcV.
 Grammatical words tend to be CV or V.

 There are occasional exceptions to these patterns in ideophonic words such as //ɟùɾùkúɟúí-sí// 'Namaqua sandgrouse' (CVcVCVCVV + suffix) and historically reduplicated words with clicks such as //ǁáḿǁàm̀// 'to talk'.